Japan gets 2 late goals to upset Germany 2-1 at World Cup | KRDO

 Ilkay Gündogan had given four-time champion Germany the lead with a first-half penalty.
 But Doan, who plays for Freiburg, pounced on a rebound to equalize in the 76th minute after Germany goalkeeper Manuel Neuer blocked a shot from Takumi Minamino.

-Germany outplayed Japan for much of Wednesday’s match with 24 attempts on goal compared to Japan’s 11.
-Japan had just 24% possession for the whole game.
+Germany outplayed Japan for much of Wednesday’s match and had 24 attempts on goal compared to Japan’s 11.
+The Japanese had only 24% possession.

-“It’s brutally disappointing, not only for the players, but also the coaching team,” said Germany coach Hansi Flick.
-“We deserved to go in front, it was more than deserved.
+“It’s brutally disappointing, not only for the players, but also the coaching team,” Germany coach Hansi Flick said.
+“We deserved to go in front.
+It was more than deserved.
 Then you have to say that Japan gave us a lesson in efficiency.”

 The match was played a day after Argentina’s 2-1 upset loss to Saudi Arabia.